How to choose the right Kitesurfing

 - Union Island & Grenadines: Winds are consistent and generally range from 15-25 knots.
 A two-kite quiver (9m and 12m) typically covers most situations.

-- Cabarete, Dominican Republic: Known for its afternoon thermals, a mid-sized kite (around 9m) usually works well, but it's wise to have a backup in the 12m range.
+- Sardinia and Corsica: Known for its afternoon thermals, a mid-sized kite (around 9m) usually works well, but it's wise to have a backup in the 12m range.

-- Martinique & Guadeloupe: Moderate winds around 15-20 knots are common.
+- Antigua & Barbuda Moderate winds around 15-20 knots are common.
 Typically, a kite in the 10m–12m range works best.

 Always research current wind data before your trip, as seasonal variations significantly impact kite choices.
 Having a versatile quiver ensures that you're prepared regardless of wind strength changes during your trip.